marcelauliano/MitoHiFi/README.md

 ### Installation

-There are two ways to install MitoHifi v2.2:
+There are two ways to install MitoHiFi v2.2:

 (i) with a singularity image (highly recommended)